MIT Graduate Admissions Policy Update

 1. The completed application form

-5. IELTS (preferred) or TOEFL for international students whose native language is not English.
-Minimum acceptable score for IELTS = 7.0; TOEFL = 100 IBT, 577 PBT.
+6. IELTS (preferred) or TOEFL for international students whose native language is not English.
+Note, we accept the Academic IELTS only (not General Training).
+Minimum acceptable score for IELTS = 7.0; TOEFL = 100 IBT.
 Please ask British Council to send us the official IELTS score or ETS to send us the official TOEFL score (Inst. code 3514 and Dept. code 68).
+We will accept the TOEFL Home Edition as long as the result is officially sent to us from TOEFL directly.

 Application Process